EL SEGUNDO PUBLIC LIBRARY 111 W. Mariposa Ave. El Segundo, CA 90245

-The Evening Book Discussion Group returns with a new selection of titles sure to keep everyone talking.
+Get set to read and discuss the latest selection of titles for the Evening Book Discussion Group.
 The meetings will take place at 6:30 p.m. in the Friends of the Library Room on the last Wednesday each month, excluding December.
 Discussions will be led by library staff and, on occasion, the authors themselves.

-Library staff lead a discussion of Kate Racculia's novel Bellweather Rhapsody on September 24th.
+Library staff lead a discussion of Garth Stein's novel A Sudden Light on January 28th.

 For more details, please see the library calendar to the right of this notice or call (310) 524-2728.